NasrFakhrEldin/Movie-Night/README.md

 # Movie-Night
-Project called Movie Night which aims to make it easier to organize times to watch movies with friends.
+Movie Night Project aims to make it easier to organize times to watch movies with friends.

 # High-level description of the site’s features: